muxin-wei/Text-MedSAM/README.md

 **Architecture Overview**:

-The ShuffleFormer implements a sophisticated fusion strategy combining token shuffling, cross-modal attention, and learnable fusion:
+The ShuffleFormer implements a fusion strategy combining token shuffling, cross-modal attention, and learnable fusion:

 #### **A. Token Shuffling (TokenShuffle)**